 7.)
 Makeup Hygiene

 Making sure to maintain good hygiene with your makeup is very important for your ocular health.
-Don’t use products that are more than 3 months old because this increases the likelihood of you developing an infection.
+Don’t use more than 3 months old products because this increases the likelihood of you developing an infection.
 This is particularly pertinent for products like mascara, eyeliners, eyeshadows, and eye creams.
 Bacteria might grow in the container without you even realizing it.
 Makeup can also sometimes block the oil glands on your eyelids, so you should be careful about applying products close to your lash line.
 Make sure to wipe off your makeup at the end of every night for this reason, too.
 Most importantly, don’t share products with other people!
 That could lead to you spreading infections like conjunctivitis.

 8.)
 Sleep Deprivation